 Below is a list of locations equipped with APS in New York City.
 Request a new location to be evaluated for an APS by writing to the Commissioner.

 As required by law, DOT issues an annual report on the status of the APS program.
-Download the 2015 report (pdf) Download the 2014 report (pdf) Download the 2013 report (pdf) Download the 2012 report (pdf)
+Download the 2017 report (pdf) Download the 2016 report (pdf) Download the 2015 report (pdf) Download the 2014 report (pdf) Download the 2013 report (pdf) Download the 2012 report (pdf)